A bowl of ice cream with homemade cherry sauce on top.

 Fresh Cherry Wine Sauce

-A little bit of wine, and a splash of balsamic – it didn’t take much to coax a seriously amazing Fresh Cherry Wine Sauce to drizzle over my bowl of ice cream.
+A little bit of wine, and a splash of balsamic – it didn’t take much to coax a seriously amazing fresh Cherry Wine Sauce to drizzle over my bowl of ice cream.
 Warm and dark, deep in flavor, each spoonful gave me pause.
 I sat down.
-I indulged in each bite.
-I sighed.
+Indulge in each bite.
+And signed.
 It was the best 10 minutes of my day.

 Eat Seasonal